Skip to Content

 Mix the bag of concrete etch provided in the kit with 2 gallons of water in a watering can until it is dissolved.

-Using a hose, pre-wet the floors and evenly distribute the etching solution over the basement floor.
+Using a hose, pre-wet the floors and evenly distribute the etching solution over the bare concrete floor.
 Vigorously scrub the floors with the bristle brush to loosen dust and dirt.

 Once you have finished scrubbing, use the floor squeegee to pool the solution together and remove it with a shop vac.